MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Review GitHub Copilot's analysis, which should identify issues such as:

-    - Linear search performance in GetProductById for certain conditions
+    - Linear search performance in GetProductById for certain conditions.
-    - Inefficient cache key generation in SearchProducts
+    - Inefficient cache key generation in SearchProducts.
-    - Sequential processing with artificial delays
+    - Missing optimized data structures for category filtering in GetProductsByCategory.
-    - Missing optimized data structures for category filtering
+    - Sequential processing with artificial delays in several of the methods.

-1. Ask GitHub Copilot to analyze the OrderProcessor performance issues.
+1. Ask GitHub Copilot to identify performance issues in the OrderProcessor class and suggest optimizations.

     For example, submit the following prompt: